jmfriedt/RIOT_NyAlesund/lora_GPS/README.md

 is powered from its own USB cable.
 The base station is autonomous and is powered by a USB Battery block through the UBlox GNSS receiver whose 3.3 V regulator powers the im880b circuit.

+See https://github.com/CampusIoT/orbimote/tree/master/field_test_device for a pinout of the motherboard.

 ## Compiling

 ```